Francisca-Heii/milestone1-project/README.md

  #### Color scheme

-- The main colors used: is green rgb(121,152,154) for both the navigation bar and footer background.
-For the buttons, a dark shade grey rgb(48, 54, 52) is used and a black color on hoover.
+- The main colors used: is #79989a for both the navigation bar and footer background.
+For the buttons, a dark shade grey to black rgb(48, 54, 52) is used and a black color on hoover.
 For the cards a light gray color rgb(211,211,211) is used and the form takes up a #495057 color.
-Social links a dark shade grey rgb(48, 54, 52) is used with a orange color when hoovered.
+Social links a dark shade grey to black rgb(48, 54, 52) is used with an orange color when hoovered.

 #### Typography
-- Two main fonts are used, the first one is the Oswald fonts which is used in all the headings and the navigation bar.The second font is Lato, which is used in the paragraph content along with Sans Serif as a fall back font, this means for some resons if Lato fails to load the Sans Serif will load up to back the failed font.
+- Two main fonts are used, the first one is the Oswald fonts which is used in all the headings and the navigation bar.The second font is Lato, which is used in the paragraph content along with Sans Serif as a fall back font, this means for some resons if Lato fails to load the Sans Serif will load up to back up the failed font.
 The same idea also applies with Oswald where Sans Serif is used as a fall back font.

 #### Imagery